Smarter Workflows, No Code Required: Introducing New AI Steps in Workflow Builder

 We’ve all been there.
 You’re in the middle of your most important work when a notification pulls you out of your flow.
 A project lead needs a status update.
 A client is asking about a ticket.
 Finding the information in Slack is easy – but pulling it together and drafting a clear response takes time you don’t have.

-Today, we’re expanding Workflow Builder’s AI capabilities with the new Generate AI response Step.
-Now, you can build workflows with an AI-generated step that can summarize, translate, and draft on your behalf from a single prompt.
-It’s automation for everyone — not just the people who know how to code.
+Today, we’re expanding Workflow Builder’s AI capabilities with the new Generate AI response step.
+Now, you can build workflows with an AI-generated step that can summarise, translate and draft on your behalf from a single prompt.
+It’s automation for everyone – not just the people who know how to code.

 What is the Generate AI response step?